dozymoe/fireh_runner/README.md

 ## Using

-Just run `./runner` to see what options you have, these commands were provided by "modules" section in "etc/runner.json".
+Just run `./runner --help` to see what options you have, these commands were provided by "modules" section in "etc/runner.json".

 If you run something like `./runner pip install --upgrade MODULE`, this will